Code-Institute-Submissions/Dia-eaties-2/README.md

 ## Testing

- - I tested the admin approval for comments and recipes
+ - I tested the admin approval for comments and recipes, all features work as expected
- - I tested the sign in, register and signout process for the user and admin
+ - I tested the sign in, register and signout process for the user and admin, all features work as expected
- - I tested the basic functionality of the page. e.g the responsiveness
+ - I tested the basic functionality of the page. e.g the responsiveness, all features work as expected
- - I tested the process to allow a registered user to create a recipe and post it to the homepage
+ - I tested the process to allow a registered user to create a recipe and post it to the homepage, all features work as expected
- - I tested comment approval within the admin section
+ - I tested comment approval within the admin section, all features work as expected
- - I tested the profile page
+ - I tested the profile page, all features work as expected
- - I had users to test the website (make their own profile, recipe etc)
+ - I had users to test the website (make their own profile, recipe etc), all features work as expected

 ### Errors

-  - The main error I faced was missing module docsctring and class docstring
+  - The main error I faced was missing module docsctring and class docstring - these weren't picked up by the PEP8 validator so it is considered clean code.
+However I'd like to address this in the future when I have time.
-  - Another error was the line is too long error which again I could not use line break as it distrupted the code
+  - Another error was the line is too long error which again I could not fix in all cases as it distrupted the code

 ### Validator Testing

-- I used PEP8 to validate my python code
+- I used PEP8 to validate my python code, the only errors remaining are a couple of line too long errors

 - I used https://validator.w3.org/ to validate html
 ![image of validator](media/error-free-css.JPG)